 You can also try the natural remedies below and see if they help.

-• Bone Broth contains glucosamine and chondroitin, which are natural compounds found in cartilage and can decrease joint pain
+- Bone Broth contains nutrients and collagen, which may decrease joint pain

-• Omega-3 supplements such as fish oil, which are anti-inflammatory
+- Omega-3 supplements such as fish oil are anti-inflammatory

 Arthritis Foundation Recommendations